 \section{Method}

-We present our method for diffusion model post-training quantization in this section.
-Different from conventionally studied deep learning models and tasks (e.g. CNNs, VITs for image classification, or object detection), diffusion models are trained and evaluated in a distinctive multi-step manner.
-This draws notable challenges to the PTQ process.
-We analyze the challenge brought by the multi-step inference process in Section~\ref{ssec:time}, and describe the full PTQ pipeline in Section~\ref{ssec:PTQ}.
+We present our method for post-training quantization of diffusion models in this section.
+Different from conventionally studied deep learning models and tasks such as CNNs and VITs for classification and detection, diffusion models are trained and evaluated in a distinctive multi-step manner with a unique UNet architecture.
+This presents notable challenges to the PTQ process.
+We analyze the challenges brought by the multi-step inference process and the UNet architecture in Section~\ref{ssec:time} and~\ref{ssec:split} respectively and describe the full Q-Diffusion PTQ pipeline in Section~\ref{ssec:PTQ}.